RaresAndreiBrz/Project_Carturesti/readme.md

 #### 4.Other Mentions
 ### Target
-   The tested were done on 'https://carturesti.ro/' website.
+   The tests were done on 'https://carturesti.ro/' website.

 ### Risks
    This project is for learning only.
 Lack of experience, individual work, limited scalability and complexity of tests management